 7. Stay Informed on Zoning Regulations: Kitchen expansions or alterations that change the exterior footprint of your home may be subject to zoning regulations.
 Understanding these rules and how they apply to your property can prevent conflicts and ensure that your project adheres to local land-use policies.

 8. Prepare for Inspections: Inspections are a critical component of the permitting process, ensuring that your renovation complies with building codes and permit requirements.
-Prepare for these inspections by understanding what will be checked, coordinating with your contractor to ensure work is done to code, and scheduling inspections promptly.
+Prepare for these inspections by understanding what will be checked, coordinating with your contractor to ensure that work is done to code, and scheduling inspections promptly.

 9. Communicate Effectively: Maintain open lines of communication with your contractor and the local permitting office throughout the renovation process.
 Promptly addressing any concerns or questions from either party can help avoid delays and ensure compliance.